 You might argue that there's no downside to having a microSD card slot even if it's not likely to get used, but that's not entirely true.
 For one thing they simply don't fit with the design ethos of some handsets.

-Phones of a certain design, such as the unibody HTC One, can't easily support a microSD card slot and the design is one of its biggest selling points.
-To compromise that would be to compromise the whole handset.
+A year ago, there was a case to make that phones of a certain design, such as the unibody HTC One, can't easily support a microSD card slot and as design is one of its biggest selling points, to compromise that would be to compromise the whole handset.

-Even on phones which can easily fit one in it's not necessarily desirable.
+Then again, a microSD card slot isn't necessarily desirable even when it can easily be included.
 Because while microSD cards sound good on paper in reality they can hugely impact a phones performance.

 According to a study carried out by Hyojun Kim at the Georgia Institute of technology, using a microSD card in your phone can cause it to become sluggish, with even basic tasks like web browsing suffering as a result.
 Overall performance can often drop by between 100% and 300% and in one case the study found that there was an incredible 2000% decrease in performance.